-On HP-UX you can control the size of a table with the Set Limits TableSize command.
+You can control the size of a table with the Set Limits TableSize command.
 By default an individual Table will be 50 Megabytes in size and you can have up to 10 tables.
 The Global limit for all tables is up to 500 Megabytes.
 You can control the size of a given table with the command:

+'''

 >Set Limits TableSize n

+'''